josbarbosa/laravel-console-db-profiler/readme.md

-# Database Profiler for the command line
+# Database profiler for the command line

 Under Development.